Life Cycle Thinking and the Circular Economy

 Alternative assessments: (In case of failed assessment)

 When considering how to reduce the environmental impacts of a product, a service, an organisation, a household or even a nation, it is vital to take a life cycle approach.
-In this module we introduce participants to life cycle thinking, the concept of the circular economy, life cycle management and related environmental systems analysis approaches.
-We consider how such approaches can guard against trade-offs in sustainability, thus leading to better-informed decisions.
+In this module we consider how such approaches as life cycle thinking, the concept of the circular economy, life cycle management and related environmental systems analysis, can guard against trade-offs in sustainability, thus leading to better-informed decisions.

 On successful completion of this module, students will be able to: